Student Clubs

 CM-Entrepreneurs

 Do you want to start your own business one day, develop a new product, construction material, or computer application?
 If you are interested in anything entrepreneurial related or interdisciplinary, consider joining the CM-Entrepreneurs club.
-You may have a business idea already in mind or you may simply be inclined to explore an entrepreneurial endeavor.
+You may have a business idea already in mind or you may be inclined to explore an entrepreneurial endeavor.
 Most new businesses do not start with the right idea, they start with the right person.
-Together, as a club, we can offer assistance, connections, mentorship, advice, and access to a variety of support mechanisms.
+As a club, we can offer assistance, connections, mentorship, advice, and access to various support mechanisms.

 Advisor